 Candidates who do not meet all the requirements below or cannot participate / attend for the entire period should not apply.
 However, if you have a conflict with final exam schedules, please contact us for advice.

-- Applicants must be US citizens or permanent residents.
+- Applicants must be US citizens, US Nationals, or permanent residents.

 - Applicants must be enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associates degree.